minio/docs/source/reference/minio-mc-admin/mc-admin-policy-attach.rst

 .. versionchanged:: RELEASE.2023-05-27T05-56-19Z

-   The referenced user or group must exist for this command to successfully attach a policy.
+   To successfully attach a policy, the referenced user or group must exist.

 Exactly one :mc-cmd:`~mc admin policy attach --user` or one :mc-cmd:`~mc admin policy attach --group` is required.